Changes of circumstances that affect your child support

-- telephone numbers
+- telephone number, or

-- email address if you have one
+- email address, if you have one

 - bank account name

-- bank account number
+- bank account number, and

 - BSB number

-- your income
+Changes to your income

-- your child becomes legally adopted
+- your child is legally adopted by another person

 - you and the other parent have another child together and want this child included in your child support assessment